zeromq/pyzmq/README.rst

 =======================

 This package contains Python bindings for `0QM <http://www.zeromq.org>`_.
-0MQ is lightweight and fast messaging implementation.
+0MQ is a lightweight and fast messaging implementation.

 Building and installation
 =========================